smthemex/ComfyUI_MS_Diffusion/README.md

 --- The default scene prompt includes three modes: double(double[ ]), single(single[ ), and unmanned([NC]).
 ---The character prompt must have [name], which can be man, dog, panda, and so on.
 ---When using ControlNet, the number of images in ControlNet must match the number of scene prompts.
+---Other functions similar to storydiffusion
+---The bottom of the sampling node is a function that can only be used after starting layout_guidance (custom character), and must be a floating-point number less than 1.0.

 5 Example
 ----